jwerthebach/python_modules/README.md

 Put every new category in a seperate folder and add it to the `setup.py` under `packages`.
 For some more detail on `setup.py` files see [example here](https://github.com/pypa/sampleproject/blob/master/setup.py).

-The module can also be uninstalled normally by using `pip uninstall anapymods`.
+The module can also be uninstalled normally by using `pip uninstall jopymods`.

-I need to adapt the folowing steps:

 ## Infos